 Empowering the next generation of multi-media storytellers.
 This intensive 2-week multimedia storytelling institute is a certificate course that focuses on the storytelling and technical production of multimedia content for a digital, mobile-first audience.

 You’ll experience best practices for telling stories to an online audience—through social media, on the web and to a mobile audience.
-You’ll learn to engage with video, digital photography, audio recordings, and data visualizations; how to apply design principles and audience engagement tips.
-You’ll have the tools and storytelling skills to produce, edit and post content 24/7.
+You’ll learn to produce video, digital photography, podcasts, and data visualizations; how to apply design principles and audience engagement tips.
+You’ll have the tools and storytelling skills to produce, edit and post compelling digital content.
 Upon completion of this program, participants will have the knowledge and tools necessary to apply your new skill set immediately to your profession.

 In this certificate program, you will:

 - Learn to choose the best media for telling stories on multiple digital platforms.

 - Learn to develop the narrative in your digital story and how to produce creative visual stories.

 - Learn best practices for interviewing and how to prepare a subject for the interview.

 - Learn how to film, edit and produce a video with an interview and B-roll.